MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies-users-and-groups.md

 #### Get policy assignments for a group

 Use the [Get-CsGroupPolicyAssignment](/powershell/module/teams/get-csgrouppolicyassignment) cmdlet to get all policies assigned to a group.
-Note that groups are always listed by their group ID even if its SIP address or email address was used to assign the policy.
+Groups are always listed by their group ID even if its SIP address or email address was used to assign the policy.

 In this example, we retrieve all policies assigned to a specific group.